jotapalas/geojson_test/README.md

 ## Introduction
 This is an app developed following the specifications provided by CARTO.
 The structure is very simple as I made it for test purposes.
 There is only **one entity** in the database for storing *Activities*, but actually the best thing to do would have been at least **three entities:** *Activities*, on a many-to-one relationship with *Districts*, on a many-to-one relationship with *Cities*.
 Ideally, I would set up some **enum entities** for *Categories* and *Locations*.

+The app is developed using **Symfony 4**, a PHP framework with a lot of useful libraries, such as ORM for entity management or Route for easy routing.
+Documentation: https://symfony.com/doc/current/index.html#gsc.tab=0

 ## App structure
 The app has a simple GUI that leads to three different endpoints: *Load activities, show activities* and *recommend activities.* Every one of this endpoints is developed in a different PHP class at **src/Controller/Activities**.

 ### Load activities
-This endpoint do as it says: it loads the activities given in the json file to the database.
+This endpoint do as it says: it loads the activities given in the JSON file to the database.
 It's specifically designed for an initial *one-time* upload, so it won't load any activity if the database is not empty.

 ### Show activities
 Given some filters (category, location, district), this endpoint returns the activities matching all of them (it returns an **exact match** with *AND* filters), in GeoJSON format.
 If there is no filter, it returns all activities.